 Prostate cancer is the most commonly diagnosed non-cutaneous cancer in American men.
-There are nearly 3 million prostate cancer survivors in the U.S. today.
+There are more than 3 million prostate cancer survivors in the U.S. today.
 All men are at risk, some more than others.
 This is a cancer that has very few, if any, noticeable symptoms when it is in its earliest, curable stage.

 The prostate is a small, walnut-shaped gland located below the bladder and in front of the rectum.
 It is part of the male reproductive system and necessary for reproduction.
 The prostate surrounds the upper part of the urethra, which is the tube that carries urine from the bladder.

 Prostate cancer begins in the prostate and, if left untreated, may spread to other parts of the body.
 When found while it is still in the prostate, it can be effectively treated, offering the best chance for cure.

 Countless men can be helped by talking about the disease, increasing awareness and helping them get treatment and support.